 Record low temperatures and un-melting piles of snow kept parents scrambling to entertain house-bound children in the winter of 2015.
 This winter hasn’t been quite as cold or snowy in Rochester but, just in case the snows return, I’m ready with some practical advice drawn from The Strong’s Brian Sutton-Smith Library and Archives of Play, a research repository devoted to the history of play.
 Its resources include books that document some of the ways families survived long winters more than a century ago.
 Many activities will sound familiar: card games, word games, crafts.
 Others will make you fall to your knees and kiss your video gaming system in gratitude that you are not a harried parent of yesteryear.

-- Sundry engravings.
+1. Sundry engravings.

-- A couple of elegant bonnets, the one of black velvet, with a white feather, the other of pink satin trimmed with flowers.
+2. A couple of elegant bonnets, the one of black velvet, with a white feather, the other of pink satin trimmed with flowers.

-- Four live doves.
+3. Four live doves.

-- Three large stewpans, one filled with haricot beans, another with water, and a third with fire.
+4. Three large stewpans, one filled with haricot beans, another with water, and a third with fire.

-- A cage, with a number of canary birds flying from perch to perch.
+5. A cage, with a number of canary birds flying from perch to perch.

-- A child of five or six years old.
+6. A child of five or six years old.

 It looks like the bird-catching skills you used when catching your raven will come in handy!
 I cannot fully endorse giving children access to a large stewpan of fire but I believe that older children would benefit from babysitting younger siblings.